clach04/SQLshite/README.md

 Primary aim:

   * no security - did you pay attention to the name of this project?
-  * Simple SQL queries (TODO determine transaction model)
+  * Simple SQL queries (TODO determine transaction model - autocommit is the current plan)
   * view/edit record, using [jsonschema](https://json-schema.org/) / jsonforms (unlike above where transaction model is unclear, autocommit on save)
 	  * https://www.google.com/search?q=jsonform
 	  * TODO research Python libs